-- Proposition 84 grant administration - Development and production of promotional materials - Development of the BAWSCA-Approved Plant list, which includes over 1,600 plants and denotes whether they are appropriate for the Coast, Peninsula or East Bay climates, as well as their water demand - Advertising and outreach - Hosting information on the BAWSCA website - Coordinating management of rebate distribution and approvals in collaboration with customers and the participating agencies

-- Tracking progress against individual agency conservation targets - Initiating development of an online rebate application system
+- ♦ Proposition 84 grant administration - Development and production of promotional materials - Development of the BAWSCA-Approved Plant list, which includes over 1,600 plants and denotes whether they are appropriate for the Coast, Peninsula or East Bay climates, as well as their water demand - Advertising and outreach - Hosting information on the BAWSCA website - Coordinating management of rebate distribution and approvals in collaboration with customers and the participating agencies - Tracking progress against individual agency conservation targets - Initiating development of an online rebate application system

-As seen in Table 4-2, the cost-effectiveness of the BAWSCA Lawn Be Gone!
-Program in FY 2019-20 is estimated to be \$284 per AF of water saved.
-Thus, this measure is a cost-effective means of achieving water conservation savings outside the home, especially when compared to the wholesale cost of purchasing water from the SFPUC, which was \$1,956 per AF for FY 2019-20.
+As seen in Table 4-1, the cost-effectiveness of the BAWSCA Lawn Be Gone!
+Program in FY 2020-21 is estimated to be \$2,058 per AF of water saved.

-C. Rain Barrel Rebate Program
+Rain Barrel Rebate Program

-Since 2014, BAWSCA has partnered with the San Mateo Countywide Water Pollution Prevention Program (SMCWPPP) on the Rain Barrel Rebate Program, to offer rebates of up to \$100 for the purchase and installation of rain barrels.
+Since 2014, BAWSCA has partnered with the San Mateo Countywide Water Pollution Prevention Program (SMCWPPP) on the Rain Barrel Rebate Program, to offer rebates of up to \$200 for the purchase and installation of rain barrels.
 Rain barrels are used to collect rainwater from hard surfaces, such as rooftops, to be stored for later use in watering landscapes.
-In FY 2019-20, the SMCWPPP provided rebates of up to \$50 per rain barrel for installations within San Mateo County.
-Participating BAWSCA member agencies provided additional rebates of up to \$50 per rain barrel, for a total maximum customer rebate of \$100 in areas where both rebates were offered.
+In FY 2020-21, the SMCWPPP provided tiered rebates (based on capacity) of up to \$150 per rain barrel for installations within San Mateo County.
+Participating BAWSCA member agencies provided additional rebates of up to \$50 per rain barrel, for a total maximum customer rebate of \$200 in areas where both rebates were offered.

-Eight agencies participated in the Rain Barrel Rebate Program in FY 2019-20 (see Table 4-3).
-In total, the participating BAWSCA member agencies issued 42 rain barrel rebates.
-4 of these rebates were within the BAWSCA service area in San Mateo County and received additional funding from the SMCWPPP.
-Total expenditures were \$6,008.
+Eleven agencies participated in the Rain Barrel Rebate Program in FY 2020-21 (see Table 4-2).
+In total, the BAWSCA program issued 82 rain barrel rebates (126 barrels totaling 19,939 gallons).
+16 of these rebates were inside the BAWSCA service area in San Mateo County and received all funding from the SMCWPPP.
+Total expenditures were \$14,181.
 The water savings associated with each rain barrel installation is dependent on a variety of factors, including precipitation and time between rain events.

-D. Large Landscape Program
+C. Large Landscape Program